- Morning session: 9:15am – 11:45am

 We would like you to bring in a healthy snack to share with the other children, for example: fruit, vegetables, bread sticks or cheese (no nuts or products that may contain nuts please).
 Snack is served like a buffet so there will be a variety of healthy choices to choose from.

 The children should have clothing appropriate for the weather including wellies and coats on cooler or wet days so that children can play freely in the garden and go on walks around the village whatever the weather.
 No flipflops in the summer.

 We provide sun hats and sun cream (a small contribution will be asked for at the start of term 5 & 6).

 A small drawstring bag with a spare change of clothes – all named.

 A named water bottle of fresh water each day.

-For children staying for lunch, please provide a healthy packed lunch, no sweets and nut free.
+For children who attend all day or just for the afternoon session, please provide a healthy packed lunch, no sweets and nut free.

 Fees and funding